scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Create KMIP Key Provider and Server(s)

+Previously we used `CreatePublicPrivateKeyPair` to create a CSR that will be used to establish trust between SolidFire cluster and KMIP server.

-The following steps are directly related to KMIP configuration:
+The following steps are directly related to KMIP configuration on SolidFire cluster:
 - Create KMIP provider
 - Create KMIP server(s)
-- Register server(s) with provider
+- Register KMIP server(s) with KMIP provider
 - Test KMIP integration
-- Enable external keys with KMIP configuration
+- Enable external encryption using KMIP configuration created in these steps

 Note:

-- Responses were empty (which means no error)
+- API responses were empty (which means no error)
-- Request which simply returns a number (e.g. 1, on the first succesful attempt) of the created Key Provider (in theory you could have 2, say one per site, for HA):
+- A request which simply returns a number (e.g. 1, on the first succesful attempt) of the created Key Provider (in theory you could have 2, say one per site, for HA):

 ```json
 {